 Pro: Lower Prices

-The initial benefit of purchasing a foreclosed property for your future rental is the price.
-Foreclosures tend to be priced below market rates because the banks that hold them would choose not to own real estate – they want their money.
-This makes the banks motivated to sell.
-Of course, it is best to understand why foreclosures are often sold at a reduced price since they aren’t usually in good condition.
-Yet, if you have the skills or budget to do some fixing up, a foreclosed home might be the best option.
+The first and most apparent benefit of buying a foreclosed property to use as a rental is the price.
+Foreclosures tend to be priced below market rates because the banks that hold them don’t want to own real estate – they do want their money.
+This often makes all the banks motivated to sell.
+Of course, it’s also important to figure out why foreclosures are regularly sold at a reduced price.
+The most common reason is that the properties aren’t always in good condition.
+However, if you have the skills or budget to do a little revamping, a foreclosed home may be just the right solution for you.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.